 Fleas have a flat body that can range in color from reddish-brown to black.
-They are usually 1/12″-1/6″ in length.
-Cat fleas are the species that most commonly end up in homes.
-They can be brownish-black or black and are about 1/8″ long.
-Though cat fleas are more common, dog fleas have no problem invading your home.
-They are similar in appearance to cat fleas with a brownish-black or black body.
+They are usually 1/12"-1/6" in length.
+They have powerful legs that they use to hop onto a host.
+Cat fleas are the species that most commonly ends up in homes.
+They are brownish-black or black and about 1/8" long.
+Though cat fleas are more common, dog fleas have no problem invading your house.
+They’re similar in appearance to cat fleas with a brownish-black or black body.

 Check for Ticks and Fleas

 One of the best things you can do to help protect your pets is to regularly check for ticks and fleas.
 Any time your pet spends time outside, take the time to look them over.
 Ticks have a few favorite hiding spots on pets.
 Examine in and around their ears, around eyelids, under their collar, on their tail, and on their legs.
 Fleas can be a little tricky to spot, especially if your pet has dark fur.
 Excessive scratching or licking can be a good indicator of fleas.
 You may also notice flea dirt, which will look like dark specks that resemble pepper.
 Fleas are often found on your pet’s back, neck, and underside.